sxweetlollipop2912/coffee-booking-app/README.md

 Made with Jetpack Compose.

-Followed Google-recommended practices in building the app architecture, separation of UI layer and data layer, and gracefully handling of app navigation, state and data persistency.
+Followed Google-recommended practices in building the app architecture, separation of UI layer and data layer, and graceful handling of app navigation, state and data lifecycles.

 No back-end.
 No data is stored on the machine.